Lip Sync Battle: Spin-off

 A one-hour special, hosted by Sarah Hyland, aired on Nickelodeon on December 11, 2016 (followed by a repeat airing on Spike on December 14).
-In March 2017, a series order was announced for the kid-centered spinoff.
+In March 2017, a series order was announced for the kid-centered spin-off.
 In August 2017, it was announced that Nick Cannon would be replacing Sarah Hyland as the host and that JoJo Siwa would be joining him as his sidekick on Lip Sync Battle Shorties, which premiered in early 2018.
 It ended in 2019.